skyfox69/jsapi/README.md

 Everything needed to build an API is defined by a DSL whose vocabulary bases on OpenAPI and JSON Schema.
 This DSL can be used in any controller inheriting from `Jsapi::Controller::Base` as well as any class extending `Jsapi::DSL`.
 To avoid naming conflicts with other libraries, all top-level directives start with `api_`.

-The following top-level directives are provided:
+These are:

 - [api_base_path](#specifying-api-locations)
 - [api_callback](#callbacks)